milanmarkovic90/BINA_FS21_Case-Study_COVID-19-Global-Vaccination/README.md

 - H2: There is an evident difference of the continens between the approval of the vaccinations.
 - H3: COVID-19 vaccinations have a negative correlation for the death rate of the analyzed countries.

-Please feel free to investigate our Case Study and our results.
+Please feel free to investigate our case study and our results.

 Project Group: Jannis Kokkinis, Milan Markovic, Zafer Ünal, Nicoleta Zanotta